AdobeDocs/campaign-standard.en/help/administration/using/local-tracking.md

 >[!CAUTION]
 >
->iOS Impression Tracking is not accurate and should not be looked at reliably.
+>iOS impression tracking is not accurate and should not be looked at reliably.

 ## Implementing click tracking {#implementing-click-tracking}